Khazars

 Local governors tudun – OE. đeoden "king, lord".

 From the early chronicles, it is known that the Slavic tribes of the Vyatichi and Radimichi paid tribute to the Khazars in "shchelags".
 Obviously, it was the name of a certain monetary unit, similar to OE. scilling "silver coin".
 This similarity puzzles historians, and in one of the works, it was suggested that this is a joke of the chronicler (ZUCKERMAN C. 2018: 459).
-However, the chronicle is not belles-lettres, and such liberties are usually not found in them.
-The chronicler used exactly the word by which the Khazars defined the form of tribute.
-Sapienti sat.
+Another historian disagrees with the idea that this is a joke, citing a similar word in the Gospel of Matthew (STEFANOVICH P.S.
+2020: 206).
+It could have been taken by another group of Slavs from some other Germanic language at an unknown time and place.
+In our case, there is precise data, the chronicler used exactly the word that the Khazars used to define the form of tribute.

 Having sufficient grounds, Peter Golden pointed out that the true beginning of modern Khazar studies is the scrupulous and honest work of the English scholar Douglas Morton Dunlop "The History of the Jewish Khazars" (GOLDEN PETER.
 2005: 40).
 Mr. Dunslop didn’t come up with the idea that the Khazars could have been among his ancestors, but in this work, he gives evidence that the Khazars considered themselves autochthonous in their land, that they were not counted as Türks, and that they could even be associated with the "Royal Scythians" of Herodotus (DUNLOP D.M.
 1954: 7-10).
 The idea of the Alans as "Royal" Scythians and Sarmatians can be found in our research (see Alans – Angles – Saxons).
 He also quotes the Arab geographer Ibn Said al-Maghribi as the usual, in his opinion, the image of the Arabs about the northern peoples: